SepehrAkbari/LFC-courses/README.md

 # Lake Forest College - Courses

 I am a Computer Science major, with minors in Data Science and Mathematics, at Lake Forest College.
-These are the courses I've taken thus far:
+These are some of the courses I've taken so far:

 - [MATH 110: Calculus I](https://github.com/SepehrAkbari/LFC-courses/tree/main/MATH-110)
 - [MATH 150: Probablity & Statistics](https://github.com/SepehrAkbari/LFC-courses/tree/main/MATH-150)